 Making Your Own Primary Data Asset

-Create a new blueprint that inherits from PrimaryDataAsset.
-Use this blueprint to add the fields (variables) each asset has to specify.
-Then to make an instance of the blueprint you open the context menu and go to Miscellaneous > Data Asset, and select the type you just created.
-You can once again use the hover trick on the data asset to see its primary asset type.
+You can create a new blueprint that inherits from PrimaryDataAsset.
+In this blueprint you can add the fields (variables) each asset has to specify.
+After that, you can make an instance of that blueprint from the context menu, by going to Miscellaneous > Data Asset, and selecting the type you just created.
+You can once again use the hover trick on the data asset instance to see its Primary Asset type.
 In fact, if you create a PrimaryDataAsset class in blueprints, the engine will throw a “_C” at the end of the asset type to confuse you.
 Making a PrimaryDataAsset this way does not require the Has Blueprint Classes, or the Should Manager Determine Type and Name.

 How To Exclude Assets